-These are serious problem, but there are a few things we can do to alleviate them.4
+These are serious problems, but there are a few things we can do to alleviate them.4

-Overhead cover gives birds a sense of security, and an easy escape route should trouble emerge.
-However, bushes, gardens and small trees can also serve as the perfect ambush spots for cats and other predators.
+The overhead cover gives birds a sense of security, and an easy escape route should trouble emerge.
+However, bushes, gardens, and small trees can also serve as the perfect ambush spots for cats and other predators.
 The ground is a dangerous place for a songbird.

 The house cat issue is a serious one, as cats kill millions of songbirds every year.
 They have negatively impacted bird populations in many cases, at least regionally.